oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 ## Introduction

 Before jumping into the description of JavaScript features and all their details let's begin with a practical example.
 Enhancing data quality is a focus area for many businesses.
-Data quality that is lacking prevents analysts from making properly informed decisions, and it all starts at the source system.
+Poor data quality prevents analysts from making properly informed decisions, and it all starts at the source system.
 In this lab you will read about validating email addresses, a common scenario in many applications.
 Validating email addresses isn't a new problem, and there are plenty of solutions available.
 This lab explores the open source `validator.js` module's `isEmail()` function and demonstrates how to use it in your application.

 > If you intend to use `validator.js` in your own project please refer to validator's GitHub project site for more details about the project's license and implications of use.